-So, how does that affect which vacuum I should buy?
+So, how does that affect which vacuum cleaner I should buy?

 Mold spores and pollen are relatively large particles, so any decent vacuum has an easy time of removing them from their exhausted air.
 The problem is when smaller particles, such as dust mite allergens, germs, cat allergens, light dust, and soot, are not filtered efficiently and get recirculated into the air in your home by the exhausted air from your vacuum.

 Think of it like driving a car down a dry, dusty road and a cloud of dirt billowing up behind the car.
-Once the dust is settled on a surface, if left undisturbed, it doesn’t affect your air quality, but once it’s suspended in the air it becomes a problem.
+Once the dust is settled on a surface, if left undisturbed, it doesn’t affect your air quality, but once it’s suspended in the air it becomes a problem for allergy sufferers.